anuragrana/Engineering-Tech-Blogs/README.md

 ------
-#### Contibution
+#### Contribution
 Please update the list by adding new links.
-Report any broken link.
+Report any broken links.
 Raise a PR with your changes.
-Please share among your peers.
+Please share with your peers.